Juarez Peak WA

 50.004221, -124.230299

-Yesterday I was spontaneously asked if I wanted to make a quick little winter ascent of Juarez Peak.
-I had been looking at this for a few months, and it had interested me, mostly just because it was there.
-Tyler, Amanda and I got up in the dark morning hours and headed down goat main until we hit Goat 1 spur, at which point we turned up and drove until fallen trees prevented us from going any further at approximately 450M.
-The first part consisted of walking up a deactivated logging road with some fallen trees and slide alder, eventually we turned off the road and started making our way through the old growth forest, which was quite beautiful, at which point it started getting a little bit steeper.
-It never got all that steep though, and eventually snowline appeared and we all threw on snowshoes. there were a select few spots where the snowshoes were really doing no good, they started to slide all over the place due to the incline, but it was short lived and low risk.
-After the semi steep snow at the start of the snowline, the terrain leveled out to a big wide snowfield, pretty sparse of trees, and eventually we reached the rounded lack of a summit just in time for lunch.
-After taking in the pretty rewarding views for what it was, we made our way back down.
-The entire descent I was dreaming of skiing.
-The powdery 20cm layer on top of the stable pack, combined with the 20 degree slope would have made for incredibly smooth sailing. we made it back to the car before dark via the same road, and we hit the main.
+Yesterday I was spontaneously asked if I wanted to make a quick little winter climb of Juarez Peak.
+I had been looking at this for a few months, and it had interested me, mostly just because I have been analyzing many maps.
+It kind of surprises me that this peak is even named, and I am not sure what the name comes from.
+Tyler, Amanda and I began the drive up the logging roads in the early morning hours.
+We drove down goat main until we hit Goat 1 spur, at which point we turned up and drove up to about 450M where the fallen trees prevented us from going any further.
+The first part of the day consisted of walking up a deactivated logging road with some fallen trees and slide alder, eventually we turned off the road and started making our way through the old growth forest, which was quite beautiful.
+Through the forest was the crux of the day, where there were a few steeper parts.
+It never got all that steep though, and eventually snowline appeared and we all threw on snowshoes.
+There were a select few spots where the snowshoes were only impeding progress and it was easier to climb without them, but that was short lived.
+As we made our way into tree line the terrain leveled out into a big wide snowfield, with sparse of trees, and eventually we reached the rounded and uninteresting summit just in time for lunch.
+After taking in the pretty rewarding views for what it is, we made our way back down.
+During the descent I was kicking myself for not bringing skis up here.
+The powdery 20cm layer on top of the stable snowpack, combined with the gentle 20 degree slope would have made for some enjoyable mellow turns.
+We continued the descent back down the overgrown FSR's and made it back to the car before dark.

 Open slopes, wish I had the skis..